DIY FRI.

-It’s DIY FRI. again, where every Friday I try to post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
+It’s DIY Time again, where I post something you can do yourself rather than buy, which is a money saver, and can be VERY REWARDING.
 Some of these posts are crafts, sewing projects, homemade cleaners, homemade health aids, tutorials, and the like.

 When my friend Nancy was over a few weeks ago, she told me in passing about taking the end of a green onion, putting it in water, and growing it inside on a windowsill that receives light.
 I did it, and 10 days later I had this: